-Germany’s federal ministries fund approx. 40 federal R&D institutions.
+Germany’s federal ministries fund 42 federal R&D institutions.
 In addition to this, the ministries constantly work with other research institutions.
 This departmental research is always directly related to the respective ministry’s field of activity.
 The main objective of this kind of research is to support the ministry’s activities and provide the necessary scientific basis for the execution of government measures.

 One example of a departmental research institute is the Robert Koch Institute (RKI) in Berlin, which is responsible for disease control and prevention.
 It is the central reference institution for both applied and response-oriented research as well as for the public health sector, and has been playing a leading role in combating the corona pandemic.